ruiguerreiro79/menu-image/readme.txt

 * New - Include Freemius framework.
 * New - Settings panel.
 * New - Option to enable/disable image on hover.
+* New - Options to change the custom image sizes.

 ### 2.9.1 ###
 * Fix previous broken update.
 Sorry for that, everyone is mistake.